What is Obsessive Compulsive Disorder?

 "Making Things Right" OCD

-Doing things a specific number of times, for example: washing each body part five times, or doing everything on one side that you have done on the other side.
+Obsession – Feeling uncomfortable unless everything is "just so."
+Compulsion – Doing things a specific number of times.
+For example: washing each body part five times or doing everything on one side that you have done on the other side.
 Arranging things in precise order.